ennnbeee/IntuneFirewallMigration/README.md

 # 🔥🧱🪄 IntuneFirewallMigration

-IntuneFirewallMigration is an updated version of the no longer available [Microsoft tool](https://learn.microsoft.com/en-us/mem/intune/protect/endpoint-security-firewall-rule-tool) which was removed in June 2024:
+IntuneFirewallMigration is an updated version of the no longer available [Microsoft tool](https://learn.microsoft.com/en-us/mem/intune/protect/endpoint-security-firewall-rule-tool) which was removed in June 2024 to support migration Group Policy and local firewall rules to Intune.

 ![Firewall Migration Tool](/img/mstool.png)